 |--||2.4 mi.
 Southeast of Central Frederiksted|

-Travelers can enjoy some other intriguing places worth visiting close to Frederiksted.
+Guests may enjoy some other worthwhile sites to visit close to Frederiksted.

-Additionally, if the more functional aspects of maritime life intrigue you, you should think about seeing Hams Bluff Lighthouse.
+Additionally, if the functional aspects of life by the sea intrigue you, you should think about visiting Hams Bluff Lighthouse.
 Hams Bluff Light is less a tourist attractions and more an active lighthouse located on the side of a forested hill.

-The table just below enables you to get more details on other kinds of sites of interest to visitors.
+The chart below lists more information on the other kinds of attractions of interest to vacationers.

 |Cruzan Rum Factory||Distillery||2.1 mi.
 East of Central Frederiksted|